ALILODHI-cloud/UVAmacro/post_4/body.md

 ## PCA and swap spreads

-Figure 3 presents the first two components from a PCA on UST and OIS swap rate data.
+Figure 3 presents the first two components from a PCA decomposition on UST and OIS swap rate data.
 The first component is a level component.
 The second component, on the other hand, is a swap spread component.
 Note that larger values of that component are associated with narrower swap spreads, whereas smaller values with wider ones.
 Additionally, it can be observed that (10yr_OIS_swap loading - 10yr_yield loading) > (7yr_OIS_swap loading - 7yr_yield loading) > (5yr_OIS_swap loading - 5yr_yield loading) and so forth.
 This means that increases in PC2 are also associated with flattening of the swap spread curve (longer tenors narrow more than shorter ones).
 Therefore, increases in PC2 can effectively be interpreted as increases in pessimism around spot supply absorption/funding issues; decreases can be interpreted as increases in optimism (Figure 4).

 ![Alt_text](figures/figure_3.jpg)